How to Get a Bill of Sale in Kentucky

 How to Complete a Bill of Sale Form in Kentucky

 When filling out a motor vehicle bill of sale in Kentucky, buyers and sellers must ensure they include several types of information.
 Note that submitting a form with false data when conducting business with the state MVL is punishable by law.
-You can obtain the bill of sale template online by clicking this link.

 When filling out a sample bill of sale, you will generally be required to ensure that the following data is included, regardless of whether you are the buyer or the seller:

 - The sale price of the vehicle and the date the transaction took place